Completing Section 1, Employee Information and Attestation

 - They provided their Social Security numbers if you participate in E-Verify.
 (If you do not participate in E-Verify, employees are not required to enter their Social Security number.);

-- The preparer or translator completed, signed, and dated the Preparer/Translator section if the employee used a preparer or translator.
+- They signed and dated their forms; and the preparer or translator completed, signed, and dated a certification block on Supplement A and/or Translator Certification for Section 1 if the employee used a preparer or translator.

 You should also:

 - Check whether your employees indicated in Section 1 that their employment authorization will expire.

 - You may need to reverify your employee’s employment authorization when it expires.
 You may remind them at least 90 days before the expiration date that they will need to present a List A or List C document to show continued employment authorization for reverification purposes.
 They must present these documents on or before the date their current employment authorization expires.

 - Check whether the expiration date for employment authorization your employee provided in Section 1 matches the expiration date of the List A or List C document they presented for Section 2, Employer Review and Attestation.
 Use the earlier date for reverification purposes.

 - Handbook for Employers M-274, Guidance for Completing Form I-9, Employment Eligibility Verification Form

 - Status of Citizens of the Republic of Palau Factsheet (PDF, 166.02 KB)